-- Permittee shall keep a daily record of the quantity of photopolymer sheets processed, in square feet.
-[District Rule 2201] - Permittee shall keep records of all organic solvents used in this operation.
-The records shall include the name of each organic solvent, the organic solvent manufacturer's name, and the VOC content, less water and exempt compounds.
-[District Rules 2201 and 4661] - A record of the facility-wide VOC emissions, on a calendar year basis, shall be maintained.
+- Permittee shall record on a daily basis, the product name, type (e.g. ink, solvent, etc.), amount used in gallons, VOC content (lb/gal), and calculated daily and annual VOC emissions from each ink and solvent used.
+[District Rules 2201 and 4607] - A record of the facility-wide VOC emissions, on a calendar year basis, shall be maintained.
 The records shall be updated at least monthly.
 [District Rule 2201] - All records shall be retained for a period of at least 5 years and shall be made available for District inspection upon request.
-[District Rules 1070, 2201 and 4661]
+[District Rules 1070, 2201 and 4607]